BloemGamer/leaf-lang/README.md

 # S-lang
 A language that is designed to be used with C, with modern features and a platform to learn compiler design.
-- **Explicit memory**: No hidden memory allocations, deallocations are predictable.
-- **Simple language**: No hidden control flow.
-Simple but powerfull preprocessor.
-- **Fast by design**: No garbage collector.
-Strong comptime excecution and lazy evaluation.

 > [!WARNING]
 > It is still under construction and cannot be used yet.